 By 1901, Walter, Kate and Eleanor were living in Vancouver.
 Walter’s drinking problem made it increasingly difficult for Kate to live with him.
 Time after time he promised to reform; each time he broke his promises, and his mother contributed between $3,500 and $4,000 a year from her own pocket to support Kate and Eleanor.

 According to one of Walter’s acquaintances (Ernest John Deacon (1872-1939), a well-known Vancouver lawyer), Walter left Vancouver in 1902, saying that he was going on a trip to Europe.
 Actually, Walter enlisted in the U.S. Navy, hoping to get out of the rut of dissipation and drunkenness.
 He started as a seaman on the battleship Missouri; he was somewhat successful in the navy, and soon he became a non-commissioned officer.
 Shore leave proved to be a serious problem for him, however, and he continued to drink.
 By 1903, he had deserted the navy, and he begged his trustee for enough money to go back to Vancouver.
-Of course, the money went to alcohol; his friends recovered him in a Chicago hospital and got him back to Vancouver.
+The money went to alcohol; his friends recovered him in a Chicago hospital and got him back to Vancouver.
 Eventually he was allowed to return to the navy, where he stayed until he received an honourable discharge.